 Dry coir pith is compacted (8:1) to form these 3-in. diameter, 0.9 in. thick disks.
 Each disk weighs 2.1 oz. and yield 0.8 L of material when soaked in water.
 There are 200 disks in a case.

-Dry coir pith is compacted (2:1) in these bales.
+Dry coir pith bales.
 There is only about 10% moisture in these to reduce shipping costs.
 Each bale weighs 22 lbs. and the size is 12 in x 12 in x 24 in.
 Each bale will yield 4.4 ft.3 (126 liters) of materials.
+Add 1.5 – 2 gallons of water before using.

 Price includes shipping.